SAS Saldanha: History

 In 1941, as a result of increased pressure on Table Bay, a new Allied harbour was sought.
 Saldanha Bay, with its sheltered moorings, was the ideal location.

 The South African Seaward Defence Force and a minesweeping flotilla were established in 1942 for seaward and harbour protection.
 On Baviaanskop, Elands Bay, Malgaskop and Hoedjiespunt, 6-inch and 12-inch guns were installed.
 Anti-submarine nets were laid in North Bay, and eight lines of moored mines and a control centre on land protected the entrance of Saldanha Bay.
-Members of the South African Women's Auxiliary Naval Services, previously known as SWANS, manned the controls and detection equipment.
+Members of the South African Women's Auxiliary Naval Services, previously known as SWANS, operated the controls and detection equipment.

 All the British living quarters became the property of the SA Navy on 14 June 1944.
 In 1948 the training establishment HMSAS Field Marshal Smuts moved from Saldanha to Salisbury island in Durban.
 However, the base at Saldanha soon reverted to a training base in 1951 when the Naval Gymnasium was set up with 44 trainees reporting for a year's training.

 Before the unit was christened SAS Saldanha on 1 March 1956, it was known as the "Naval and Marine Gymnasium" and "SAS Drommedaris."
 With the implementation of 12 months compulsory National Service, SAS Saldanha started training recruits from both the National Service and the Permanent Force.

 In May 1989 SAS Saldanha became a naval base with the added responsibility to still function as a unit.
 This was maintained until 1990 when, due to rationalisation, it reverted to a pure training unit.

 Training Courses

-The training that currently takes place at SAS Saldanha is divided into three parts:
+The training that currently takes place at SAS Saldanha are the courses listed below, trainees also do Seamanship training at the JETTY, where they are thought swimming, rafting, and survival tactics.